Pathfinder FAQs For Coaches

 Q: What is a PPP (Pathfinders Point Person)?

-A: Beginning with 2023 spring leagues, we established the Pathfinder Point Person role in each league.
+A: Beginning with the 2023 Spring leagues, we established the Pathfinder Point Person role in each league.
 PPPs are league volunteers that we rely on to work with the head coach and help navigate the fulfillment process and meet all stated deadlines.
 In some cases, the PPP is the League Director.

 The Pathfinders Coach Instructions page (Fall Leagues or Spring Leagues) lists each League’s Pathfinders Point Person (PPP).
 If no PPP is listed, then it is the League Director listed.